Tenosynovitis Quiz

 ✔︎ Treatment information etc.

-Tendons are structures of cartilage that connect muscle to bone.
-Tenosynovitis occurs when the layer/tunnel around the tendon becomes inflamed.
+Tendons are cartilage structures that connect muscle to bone.
+Tenosynovitis happens when the layer or tunnel around the tendon gets inflamed.
 Causes include overuse or repetitive strain on the tendon.

-Most cases can be managed with rest with a splint, or painkillers.
-Steroid injections to the area can help to relieve inflammation.
-Severe cases may require surgery.
+Most cases can be managed with rest, a splint, or painkillers.
+Steroid injections in the area can help relieve inflammation.
+Severe cases may need surgery.

 Hyatt BT, Bagg MR. Flexor Tenosynovitis.
 Orthop Clin North Am.
 2017 Apr;48(2):217-227. doi: 10.1016/j.ocl.2016.12.010.
 PMID: 28336044.